Why Form an LLC: Everything You Need to Know

 Why form an LLC?
 An LLC, or a limited liability company, operates essentially as a corporation, sole proprietorship, and partnership all in one.5 min read

 The legal name of an LLC lasts until the business is dissolved.
-Once an LLC is in existence, the owner has the option of also filing a DBA to conduct business under a name different from the registered LLC business name.
-The members of an LLC can choose whether they want to be taxed as a sole proprietorship, corporation or partnership.
+Once an LLC is in existence, the owner has the option of also filing a DBA to conduct business under a name different than the registered LLC business name.
+The members of an LLC can choose whether they want to be taxed as a sole proprietorship, corporation, or partnership.
 LLC members owe Social Security and Medicare taxes, but such taxes can be paid through the members’ self-employment tax form.

 Advantages of Forming an LLC

 - Operating an LLC can help you gain credibility with potential customers, vendors, partners, and employees.